geekaholic/install-buddy/README.md

 # Install Buddy

 ## What is it?
-Simple tool to automate installing  of a list of packages(manifest), on a freshely installed Linux system.
+Simple tool to automate installing  of a list of packages, on a freshely installed Linux system.

 ## Why?
 From time to time, I end up reinstalling or switching Linux distos and the initial setup to get things just right by installing my favorite packages and configuring it can take some time.
 I wanted a tool that can kickstart a fresh installation by automating the setup process so that I can be productive right away!